DrSLDR/tracery-bots/README.md

 Need your fortune told?
 Need some life advice?
 AutoTarot can help, by drawing cards that are almost certainly _not_ in any ordinary tarot deck.

+## Square Underline

+[@SquareUnderline](https://twitter.com/SquareUnderline) on Twitter, not yet on Mastodon.

+Square Enix makes some pretty word-salady names for their games, don't they?
+This bot pokes fun at that, jamming two (or three) seemingly unrelated words in the english language together.

+Square, don't sue me please.

 # Usage

 Generating the grammars is done using Dhall.
 To generate the PBB grammar, do: